Dodge Durango: Updates

 Dodge unveiled its revised 2014 model Durango at the 2013 New York International Auto Show.
 The 2014 Durango was redesigned with sportier-looking lines, an eight-speed automatic transmission, and a new design trim similar to the Rallye, with a blackened plastic bumper and outline.
 The taillights were reworked to feature a single LED 'Racetrack' tail lamp similar to the Charger and Dart.
 On the inside, Dodge added a revised steering wheel, instrument cluster, rotary shift knob, and a reconfigurable 20 in thin film transistor display first seen on the Dart.

 The 2015 Durango received a new package available for the R/T trim, consisting of a Premium Nappa Leather Group option featuring radar red leather seats, 0.8 in, black headlamp bezels, HID low beams and LED DRL'S, optional R/T embroidery on the seats, a nine-speaker sound system with a subwoofer, a 360 hp 5.7 L Hemi paired with ZF's eight-speed transmission, and a 20 in Granite Crystal wheel finished in black.

 For 2016 the Durango received the Pentastar Upgrade V6 which adds Stop/Start, Variable Valve Lift and better engine refinement through a 15% enhanced torque curve and increasing the Variable Valve Timing from 50 degrees to 70 degrees.
 Other technologies include Cooled EGR and friction reduction.
 Despite the added tech, the engine weighs 4 lb less.
 Power output and torque remain the same at 293 hp and 260 lbft (single exhaust) or 295 hp and 260 lbft torque (dual exhaust).
 The Durango also added new packages to its two trims, with the Anodized Platinum package for the Citadel trim and the Brass Monkey package for the Limited trim.

-For 2017, the Dodge Durango Limited trim is discontinued and replaced by the new GT trim and the Base SXT trim level will now be available with three-row seating fitting 7 passengers.
+For 2017, the Dodge Durango Limited trim was discontinued and replaced by the new GT trim and the Base SXT trim level will now be available with three-row seating fitting seven passengers.

 For 2018, all models received the new Uconnect radios and the second-generation ZF 8-speed automatic transmission.
 The rotary transmission gear shifter has been replaced with a T-grip handle like in the Dodge Charger.
 The steering wheel has also been changed to a more sporty wheel like found in the Dodge Charger.
 Other changes include suede insert leather seats and black chrome inserts in the interior on the GT model.